rapidsai/cuml/wiki/cpp/DEVELOPER_GUIDE.md

 When there are formatting errors, [run-clang-format.py](../../cpp/scripts/run-clang-format.py) prints a `diff` command, showing where there are formatting differences.
 Unfortunately, unlike `flake8`, `clang-format` does NOT print descriptions of the violations, but instead directly formats the code.
 So, the only way currently to know about formatting differences is to run the diff command as suggested by this script against each violating source file.

 ### How to fix the formatting violations?
 When there are formatting violations, [run-clang-format.py](../../cpp/scripts/run-clang-format.py) prints at the end, the exact command that can be run by developers to fix them.
 This is the easiest way to fix formatting errors.
-[This screencast](https://asciinema.org/a/248215) shows a typical build-fix-build cycle during cuML development.
+[This screencast](https://asciinema.org/a/287367) shows how developers can check for formatting violations in their branches and also how to fix those, before sending out PRs.

 ### clang-format version?
 To avoid spurious code style violations we specify the exact clang-format version required, currently `8.0.0`.
 This is enforced by the [run-clang-format.py](../../cpp/scripts/run-clang-format.py) script itself.
 Refer [here](../../cpp/README.md#dependencies) for the list of build-time dependencies.